lowRISC/opentitan/site/landing/content/privacy-policy.md

 We are lowRISC Community Interest Company is a not-for-profit, private company limited by guarantee, registered in England and Wales with Company number 09272283.
-Our registered office address is 4a Newmarket Road, Cambridge, CB5 8DT, UK.
+Our registered office address is 7 Hills Road, Cambridge, CB2 1GE, UK.